yego.me

 3m read

-One of the most instructive stories in Greek mythology is to be found in Book 12 of Homer's Odyssey, where the central figure, Adicus, king of Ithaca, is described as having to sail past an island inhabited by some compelling female figures known as the Sirens, famous for luring sailors to their deaths on their island's rocky shoreline by the sound of their song.
-Determined to avoid their fate, Adicus devises a plan.
-As he approaches the island, he asks his sailors to tie him to the mast and to put beeswax in their ears, and then to disregard any pleas he might subsequently make, however impassioned.
+One of the most instructive stories in Greek mythology is to be found in book 12 of Homer's Odyssey, where the central figure adicus king of Ithaca is described as having to sail past an island inhabited by some compelling female figures known as the sirens, famous for luring Sailors to their deaths on their Island's Rocky Shoreline by the sound of their song.

-We must accept, without rancor, the humiliating fact that we will simply lose control.
+We must accept without ranker the humiliating fact that we will simply lose control.
 The threats to our reasonableness might include an ex who ruined years of our life but whom we long to call late at night in order to beg for another chance, or a teenage child who irritates us unbearably but with whom we know we should never get into an argument, or an office colleague whom we must do our best to ignore, or a kind of chocolate biscuit we can't stop eating once we start, or a site on the internet we must never revisit.

-We each have our own version of the Sirens, precisely tailored to the fault lines of our minds.
-When we have these fully in view, without too much loss of dignity, we must gather our sailors, with whom we navigate our lives, and cede to them a temporary right to take away the tiller of our destiny.
-We must hand our friends our phones, give them the plug to our computer, tell them not to allow us into the shop, and ask them to monitor whom we have called.
+We each have our own version of the sirens precisely tailored to the fault lines of our minds.
+When we have these fully in view, without too much loss of dignity, we must gather our Sailors with whom we navigate our lives and and see to them a temporary right to take away the tiller of our destiny.

-We need to be sane enough to say to those who care for us, "I'm sufficiently strong to know how weak I am; protect me from what I want.
-Do me the kindness of ignoring everything I will ask you for."
+The truly mature know when maturity is no longer an option.
+There are moments when for a true friend to listen to us in tals, in effect not listening to us because we have lost command of our executive functions as we typically will when shame, loneliness or despair grip us, we need to be San enough to say to those who care for us, "I'm sufficiently strong to know how weak I am; protect me from what I want; do me the kindness of ignoring everything I will ask you for."

 More Articles